IDIAMath/idiamath.github.io/docs/question-partial-derivative.md

 ```

 ### Feedback variabels
+The objectives here is:
+- Determine if the signs infront of the real numbers derived from inputing the coordinates into the partial derivatives of a given function are indeed different from each other as the question descriptions states

+Procedure:
+We need to check for each partial derivative, which sign it provides on the provided user coordinates. give a score of 6 if a partial derivative is equal to zero, a score of 3 if it is a positive number, and a score of 1 if it is a negative number.
+If the values from partial derivatives are unique (unique signs infront of all 3 values), then they should add up to 10.
+The numbers 1, 3 and 6 are not chosen randomley, rather strategically (think combinatorics).

+Lastley if the score adds up to 10 we set the student answer to be the correct answer.
+Otherwise we set a random long integer to be the right answer, this is because we are required to insert an answer for the question.
+Ideally we would compute all the possible coordinates that would satisfy the correct answer requirements (unique signs), but it is almost impossible to do; so, we choose this approach instead.
 ```rust
 score:0;
 sa1:if ev(fx,x=ans1[1],y=ans1[2]) = 0 then score: score+6 else if ev(fx,x=ans1[1],y=ans1[2]) >0 then score: score+3 else if ev(fx,x=ans1[1],y=ans1[2]) <0 then score:score +1;